Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-1_2-12/README.md

 # Azure Cosmos DB OLTP Spark 3 connector

-**Azure Cosmos DB OLTP Spark connector preview** provides Apache Spark support for Azure Cosmos DB using the [SQL API][sql_api_query].
+**Azure Cosmos DB OLTP Spark connector** provides Apache Spark support for Azure Cosmos DB using the [SQL API][sql_api_query].
 [Azure Cosmos DB][cosmos_introduction] is a globally-distributed database service which allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.

-**NOTE this is a Preview build.
-This build has not been load or performance tested yet - and at this point is not recommended being used in production scenarios.**

 If you have any feedback or ideas on how to improve your experience please let us know here: https://github.com/Azure/azure-sdk-for-java/issues/new